Clara-xiao/Personal-Assistant/README.md

-# Earth Online daily newspaper system
-Post daily tasks and the status of the day to your mailbox.
 # 🎮 Earth Online Daily Report System

 An AI-powered daily life gamification assistant that transforms your daily routine into an engaging RPG-style experience!
 Automatically sends personalized "gamified daily reports" to your inbox every morning.